Personality Type and Relationships - What Actually Matters

 Real-world impact: A conscientious partner handles bills, remembers important dates, and maintains the home.
 A low-conscientiousness partner forgets commitments, leaves tasks half-done, and creates chaos.
 The conscientious partner becomes the "parent" in the relationship, breeding resentment.

-How to compensate: Low-conscientiousness partners can automate systems (auto-pay bills, shared calendars, task management apps) to reduce the burden on their partner.
+Compensation plan: Low-conscientiousness partners can automate systems (auto-pay bills, shared calendars, task management apps) to reduce the burden on their partner.
 High-conscientiousness partners need to accept some level of chaos without micromanaging.

 The Similarity vs Complementarity Debate